valevassallo/user-form-base/README.md

 | Password Confirmation | Must the same as the password.                         |
 | Password Hint         | Optional.
 Must be 100 characters max.                  |

-If there is an error in a field, display it at the beginning of the form.
+If there is an error in a field, redirect the user back to the form and display the error at the beginning.

+If the user was created successfully, redirect the user to the index action.